euphoriacyberware-ai/DT-gRPC-Swift-Client/README.md

 # DrawThingsClient

-A Swift client library for interacting with Draw Things gRPC server, designed for easy integration with SwiftUI applications on macOS and iOS.
+A Swift client library for the Draw Things gRPC server, designed for easy integration with SwiftUI applications on macOS and iOS.

+## Overview

+DrawThingsClient is the base library of the DrawThings Swift family.
+It speaks the Draw Things gRPC protocol directly: it handles the transport, encodes and decodes the DTTensor image format, serializes FlatBuffer configurations, and tracks generation progress and previews.
+Using it in an app means you work with `PlatformImage` (`NSImage`/`UIImage`) and plain Swift types while the library takes care of the wire format, so text-to-image, img2img, inpainting, ControlNet, LoRA and video generation are all a single async call away.

 ## Features